mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- The westbound tarmac where Charlton Lane meets Old Bath Road has been cratered for a 5m stretch up to the junction.
+Too rough to ride on for a cycle.
+Road is closed 15 Sept.
+Add this to list., 2nd September :- [8106031](https://www.fixmystreet.com/report/8106031)
+- 5 m stretch of tarmac surface has been stripped.
+Leading to potholes in Eastbound road outside 14 Greenhills Road entrance.
+Two pathetic repairs done on 21 Feb 2025 and 24 Feb 2025.
+Long history of inadequate patching.
+The westbound road opposite now has a 5 foot patch of stripped surface.
+Road is closed on 15.
+Sept.
+These must be fixed properly then., 2nd September :- [8106026](https://www.fixmystreet.com/report/8106026)
 - Street light on Pittville Circus stopped working a few days ago.
 It’s the one on Tresmere side of Circus.
 It’s very dark at night making walking on the pavement dangerous., 1st September :- [8105865](https://www.fixmystreet.com/report/8105865)
 - Roundabout vandalised, 1st September :- [8105860](https://www.fixmystreet.com/report/8105860)
 - Street light not working, 1st September :- [8105718](https://www.fixmystreet.com/report/8105718)